CleverCloud/doc.clever-cloud.com/index.md

   - left:  What exactly is Clever Cloud?
     right: General
     answer: "Clever Cloud is a multi-language applications hosting platform.
 You don't have to manage servers anymore.
 You write application in language you want to, adding one or more services (databases, search engines etc…).<br> Clever Cloud is scalable and offer a pay-as-you-go payment, based on the Drops: the unit of computing energy we use."
-  - left:  How do I know how much Drops I need?
+  - left:  How drops my app will need?
     right: Usage/Pricing
     answer:   We do not provide a simulator yet.
 But Drops consumption <a href="/pricing">is detailed here</a>.
   - left:  Do I have to change anything in my code be Clever-Cloud-Ready?